Think and Do in 2: Global Storytelling Competition

 Student competitors will virtually share their global story in a timed, 2-minute presentation with six image slides that appear strictly for 20 seconds.
 Guests and attendees will vote for their favorites.

 Did you study abroad, participate in an international service-learning program, volunteer or internship abroad, or are you an international student yourself?
-The application is open now through October 20 for the 6th annual Think & Do in Two: Global Storytelling Competition.
-This year’s competition will be virtual – students selected to participate will (with our assistance) record their presentation and the campus community will vote on their favorite.
-Then join us on November 12th at 6:30pm for a LIVE virtual awards ceremony!Apply for Think and Do in 2: Global Storytelling Competition 2020
+Did you have a ‘global’ experience here in Raleigh during the pandemic?
+The application is open now through October 24 for the 6 annual Think & Do in Two: Global Storytelling Competition.
+This year’s competition will be both in-person as well as live-streamed.
+Contestants must present their stories in person at the event.

 - Contestants must submit 6 high-resolution images (preferably in .jpg format)